keremidarski/automated_scalable_evidence_gathering/README.md

 # Automated Scalable Digital Evidence Gathering

-This project aims to automate the gathering and analysis of digital evidence across various operating systems (Windows, Linux, MacOS, FreeBSD) using tools like [Velociraptor](https://docs.velociraptor.app/) and [GRR](https://grr-doc.readthedocs.io/en/latest/).
-The workflow is designed to be scalable and OS-agnostic, facilitating quick and efficient deployment of forensic tools during an emergency.
+This project automates the gathering and analysis of digital evidence across various operating systems (Windows, Linux and MacOS) using [Velociraptor](https://docs.velociraptor.app/) and [GRR](https://grr-doc.readthedocs.io/en/latest/).
+The workflow is designed to be scalable and OS-agnostic, enabling quick and efficient deployment of forensic tools during an emergency.

 ### Key Features

-- **OS-agnostic:** Works with Windows, Linux, and MacOS hosts.
+- **OS-agnostic:** Supports Windows, Linux, and MacOS hosts.
-- **Scalable:** Handles both small and large numbers of hosts.
+- **Scalable:** Handles both small and large-scale deployments.
 - **Automated Deployment:** Uses Ansible to automate the installation and configuration of forensic tools.
-- **Containerization:** Uses Docker to ensure consistency and portability of forensic tools.
+- **Containerization:** Uses Docker Compose for consistent and portable deployment of forensic servers.
-- **Flexibility:** Supports deployment of either Velociraptor or GRR agents, or both, depending on the requirements.
+- **Flexibility:** Supports deployment of either Velociraptor or GRR agents, or both.

 ## Usage